CVE-2026-35153: CWE-88: Improper Neutralization of Argument Delimiters in a Command ('Argument Injection') in Dell PowerProtect Data Domain

 Technical Analysis

-CVE-2026-35153 is an argument injection vulnerability in Dell PowerProtect Data Domain affecting versions 7.7.1.0 through 8.7.0.0 and specific LTS2024 and LTS2025 releases.
-The vulnerability arises from improper neutralization of argument delimiters in commands, which can be exploited by a local attacker with high privileges to execute arbitrary commands as root.
-The CVSS score of 6.7 reflects the medium severity of this issue, with high impact on confidentiality, integrity, and availability.
-No patch or official remediation level has been disclosed by Dell as of the publication date.
+CVE-2026-35153 is an argument injection vulnerability in Dell PowerProtect Data Domain affecting versions 7.7.1.0 through 8.7.0.0 and specific LTS releases.
+The vulnerability arises from improper neutralization of argument delimiters in commands, enabling a local attacker with high privileges to execute arbitrary commands as root.
+The CVSS 3.1 base score is 6.7 (AV:L/AC:L/PR:H/UI:N/S:U/C:H/I:H/A:H), reflecting the need for local high-privileged access but with high impact on confidentiality, integrity, and availability.
+No vendor advisory or patch information is currently available.

 Potential Impact

-A high privileged local attacker could exploit this vulnerability to execute arbitrary commands with root privileges on affected Dell PowerProtect Data Domain systems.
-This could lead to full system compromise, affecting confidentiality, integrity, and availability of the system.
-There are no known exploits in the wild currently.
+A successful exploit allows a high privileged local attacker to execute arbitrary commands with root privileges on affected Dell PowerProtect Data Domain systems.
+This can lead to full system compromise, including unauthorized access, modification, or disruption of data and services.
+The vulnerability requires local access and high privileges, limiting remote exploitation risk.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, restrict local access to trusted users only and monitor for suspicious activity involving command execution.
-Follow Dell's advisories for updates on patches or mitigations.
+Until an official fix is released, restrict local access to trusted administrators only and monitor for suspicious activity involving command execution.
+Avoid granting unnecessary high privileges to users on affected systems.

 Technical Details